b4sh3cl1ps3/b4sh3cl1ps3/README.md

       |_| |_|_||_||_\_\___|_|   |_____|_|_|_\___\___|_|
                                          (id3fix)

-     "Turn away from doubt, follow your vision, and see it through"
+     /* Turn away from doubt, follow your vision, and see it through */

   +------------------------------+